 Why Do You Need Updated Customer Personas?

 Creating customer personas is not a once-off task, these personas should be kept as a reflection of how your business is evolving.
-The following are reasons as to why one must keep updating their customer personas:
+The following are reasons why one must keep updating their customer personas:

 1. You learn more about your customers with time